 Gandalf the Great Pyrenees had a new toy.
 The story goes (according to him anyway) that Buttercup the chicken got out of the pen and he was simply attempting to corral her back in.
 Three quarters of her was stuck … Continue reading Backyard Chicken Tips and Homesteading School

 “So what is your plan?” the advisor asked.
 She had a bit of dizziness so I handed her a tincture of something to help her that I had made.
 She took it and inquired upon my school.
 There I sat in her school trying to think of what my plan was.
-“English because I think … More Can Cats Be on a Board of Directors?
+“English because I think that will be the easiest way to get a teaching degree for me.
+I want to help homeschool parents and be an evaluator.”
+She handed me two more sheets of requirements that I would need to take.
+“I want to take Native studies, and botany, … Continue reading Can Cats Be on a Board of Directors?

 We went over to Sylvia’s farm Sunday afternoon.
 The day was warm and sunny and her alpacas were wandering happily about their pens.
 Sylvia was a gracious host and went over again everything we would need to know after taking the two alpacas home that she had generously offered us.
 They are very cute boys.
 Buddy is small and fluffy and his friend, Carmello, looks like a camel.
 Their fleece is lovely and they didn’t kick me or spit at me.
 They did immediately head away from anywhere we were.
 That is how alpacas are.
 I don’t know if I thought these alpacas … Continue reading Choosing Farm Animals (no alpacas this time…)